delphic-digital/Skeletor.docs/content/meta/roadmap.md

 * Tab plugin
 * Flyouts plugin
 * Carousel plugin
-* Better handling of multiple data-components on a page
 * Styleguide generation
 * Component demos
 * Better homepage for this site